Seneca-BSA/bsa/docs/ses250/lab8.md

 1. Adjust the settings so that at least three but no more than ten periods are showing on the DSO display and at least four voltage divisions of peak-to-peak voltage.
 Change the output parameters of the function generator and repeat the scaling process so you are competent with manually scaling an oscilloscope.

-    > **Lab Question 10: (Post-Lab)** Demostrate to the lab professor or instructor that you are competent in manually scaling (non-using auto scale) the display of an oscilloscope.
+    > **Lab Question 10: (During-Lab)** Demostrate to the lab professor or instructor that you are competent in manually scaling (non-using auto scale) the display of an oscilloscope.

 1. Turn off the function generator and disconnect the alligator clips.